 Mochizuki assures her,

 Ever the disgruntled critic, Iseya thinks that the whole system needs to be "rethought."
 So how does that leave us?
 By the "whole system" does he mean that our very existence needs to be "rethought"?
 This is what makes a very beautiful, charming and sometimes innocuous film go very deep and challenge us.
 You have to love that!
-If the final lesson is that our own individually happiness is inextricably linked with the happiness of others, then doesn't that make Willsmette's motto, "Not Unto Ourselves alone Are We Born" seem prretty right on?
+If the final lesson is that our own individual happiness is inextricably linked with the happiness of others, then doesn't that make Willamette's motto, "Not Unto Ourselves alone Are We Born" seem pretty right on?